Republic of German-Austria: Declaration of the Republic

 On 25 October, the Provisional Assembly called on all German-inhabited Lands to form their own provisional assemblies.

-On 11 November 1918, Charles I gave up his right to take part in Austrian affairs of state.
+On 11 November 1918, Karl I gave up his right to take part in Austrian affairs of state.
 He deliberately avoided using the term "abdication", as he wanted to retain his freedom of action in the event that his Austrian subjects recalled him.
 Nevertheless, this decision effectively ended 700 years of Habsburg rule.

 The next day, 12 November, the National Assembly officially declared German-Austria a republic and named Social Democrat Karl Renner as provisional chancellor.
 On the same day it drafted a provisional constitution that stated that "German-Austria is a democratic republic" (Article 1) and "German-Austria is an integral part of the German republic" (Article 2).
 The latter provision reflected the deputies' view that felt that Austria would lose so much territory in any peace settlement that it would no longer be economically and politically viable as a separate state, and the only course was union with Germany.
 This was enforced by the refusal of Hungary to sell grain and of Czechoslovakia to sell coal to Austria-Germany.

 As the Empire collapsed and a ceasefire was announced, the Provisional Assembly sought to forestall socialist revolution by organizing a coalition government led by the minority Social Democrats.
 Karl Renner became Chancellor and Victor Adler became Foreign Minister.
 The Social Democrats co-opted newly created soldier and worker councils and used their control over labour unions to implement social policies that blunted the socialist appeal.

-Charles went into exile in Switzerland on 24 March 1919.
+Karl went into exile in Switzerland on 24 March 1919.
 Angered that he had left without a formal abdication, Parliament passed the Habsburg Law, which dethroned the Habsburgs and confiscated their property.
-Charles was permanently banished from Austria, while other male Habsburgs could return only if they gave up all claims to the throne.
+Karl was permanently banished from Austria, while other male Habsburgs could return only if they gave up all claims to the throne.